unman/qubes-ssh-agent/README.md

 ## Policies in dom0:
 Standard policy rules are used to direct the qrexec call to the ssh-agent qube.
 These rules also ensure that client qubes can only access authorized ssh-agents.

+## Installation
+### On the ssh-agent qube
+1. Move your keypairs to the offline ssh-agent qube.
+2. Create a user-agent as described above.
+3. Copy the `qubes.SshAgent` file to `/etc/qubes-rpc`

+### On the client
+4. Edit the contents of `client` to match the name of the ssh-agent you are targeting.
+5. Add the contents of `client` to `~/.bashrc`

+### In dom0
+6. Copy `qubes.SshAgent-policy` to `/etc/qubes-rpc/policy/qubes.SshAgent`
+7. Copy `qubes.SshAgent+work-policy` to `/etc/qubes-rpc/policy/qubes.SshAgent+work`
+8. Change the name of that policy file to match the ssh-agent you are targeting.
+9. Edit that policy file so that the target matches the name of the ssh-agent qube you want to use.

+Notice that by default, the policy file uses *ask*.
+This means that you will be prompted each time an application attempts to access the ssh-agent.
+You may want to change this to *allow* at some cost to security.

+For exceptionally valuable keys you may want to limit the time that they are available.
+You can do this by using `ssh-add -t <secs> ...` when you add the key to the agent.
+After <secs> seconds, the key will be removed from the agent.